Helping Your Child Manage Panic Attacks

 -

-Your child's pediatrician or health care provider can recommend resources and child mental health counselors who can support you and your child.
+Your child's health care provider can recommend resources and child mental health counselors who can support you and your child.

 -